burdickmaxwell/KataTemplate_Node_Jest_ESM/README.md

 add `NODE_OPTIONS=--experimental-vm-modules` to the test runner if not running all tests with the built-in yarn command.
 To check your code, you can use eslint by running `yarn lint`.

+*N.B* For IntelliJ: In your test runner configuration, you may need to add the environmental variable `NODE_OPTIONS=--experimental-vm-modules` for IntelliJ test runner to work.
+Running tests from command line should work fine.

 To start a new kata, create a file in the `src/` directory, and a corresponding test file in the `test/` directory.
 example: